Dark Chocolate Fondue

 8. Enjoy and repeat!

 You can also enjoy a fondue party with a Nostalgia 3-Tier Chocolate Fondue Fountain.

 There are more chocolate fondue recipes for you to choose from.
-Simply browse through the collection of recipes shown on the left side of this page.
+Simply browse through the collection of recipes posted on our site to find them.

 You can dunk all your favorite fruit in this tasty fondue.
 I recommend these fondue dippers: